We're now accepting applications for the 2017 Fishman Prize.

 In addition to meeting the above eligibility requirements, successful candidates must demonstrate:

-- An extraordinary ability to lead students from all backgrounds to academic excellence;
+- An extraordinary ability to lead students from all backgrounds to academic excellence in caring classroom communities.

-- A keen understanding of effective instructional practice and an ability to articulate it clearly; and
+- A keen understanding of academic content and effective instructional practice and an ability to articulate it clearly.

 - A passion for teaching and a deep commitment to advancing the teaching profession.